rustwasm/book/src/wasm-pack/rust-code.md

 Let's step through this line by line.
 First up is the `proc_macro` feature.
 We're enabling this for the whole crate.
-What this means is that we will later tag code with an attribute and this will allow rust to generate code that we don't have to write by hand.
-In our case it'll use `wasm-bindgen.` It should be noted that `#![feature(proc_macro)]` implies using the nightly compiler.
+What this means is that we will later tag code with an attribute and this will allow Rust to generate code that we don't have to write by hand.
+In our case it'll use `wasm-bindgen`.
+It should be noted that `#![feature(proc_macro)]` implies using the nightly compiler.
 This gated feature will hopefully be stabilized and landed soon so that you won't need it!

-`wasm-bindgen` knows how to make code that works well with wasm so we don't have to worry about it too much and just write rust code for the most part.
-If you want to know the full extent of it's capabilities check out the README on it's repo which can be found [here](https://github.com/alexcrichton/wasm-bindgen).
+`wasm-bindgen` knows how to make code that works well with wasm so we don't have to worry about it too much and just write Rust code for the most part.
+If you want to know the full extent of its capabilities check out the README on its repo which can be found [here](https://github.com/alexcrichton/wasm-bindgen).
 For our purposes we need to know that if we want functions to work with wasm easily we'll need it.